niklaslundberg/Arbor.Build/README.md

 ## Artifacts

 Artifacts are the output of the build process.
-When Arbor.X produces and known artifacts, it copies it to a subfolder to /Artifact/.
-When using Arbor.X from a build server, it's relatively easy to refer to these artifacts by pattern matching.
+When Arbor.Build produces and known artifacts, it copies it to a subfolder to /Artifact/.
+When using Arbor.Build from a build server, it's relatively easy to refer to these artifacts by pattern matching.

 Examples of artifacts